MANDATORY DISCLOSURE

 Meet/Interact with renowned Business Leaders and top-notch academicians.
 Opportunity to nurture and prototype new ideas.
 Mentoring by Industry Professionals.

-The Indian Society for Technical Education (ISTE) is the leading National Professional non- profit making Society for the Technical Education System in our country with the motto of Career Development of Teachers and Personality Development of Students and overall development of our Technical Education System.
+The Indian Society for Technical Education (ISTE) is the leading National Professional non- profit making Society for the Technical Education System in our country with the motto of Career Development of Teachers and Personality

 Computer Society of India (CSI) is a body of computer professionals in India.
 The purposes of the Society are scientific and educational directed towards the advancement of the theory and practice of computer science and IT.